javolution/javolution-cpp/README.md

 - **Free** - JVM licensing for embedded systems can be problematic and expensive.
 It is not the case for Javolution which is free and always will be (MIT license).

 For consistency and maintainability we follow the Java Style (http://geosoft.no/development/javastyle.html).
-The main difference with Java is that all instances are created using factory methods (valueOf/newInstance) and Javolution supports value types (immutable allocated on the stack).
+The main difference with Java is that instances are usually created using factory methods (valueOf/newInstance).

 ```cpp
 String str = "Hello";